Skip to main content

 Other Grades

-Three or more doses of DTP, DTaP, pediatric DT or Td2 with the last dose being a booster and having been received on or after the fourth birthday.
+Three or more doses of DTP, DTaP, pediatric DT, or Td (Td-containing vaccines include tetanus and diphtheria vaccine (Td) or tetanus, diphtheria, and acellular pertussis vaccine (Tdap)) with the last dose being a booster and having been received on or after the fourth birthday.

 Minimum intervals:

-• Between the 2 or more primary series doses, there must be at least 4 weeks.
+• Between the two or more primary series doses, there must be at least 4 weeks.

-• Between the last dose in the primary series and the booster dose, there must be at least 6 calendar months.
+• Between the last dose in the primary series and the booster dose, there must be at least six months.

-• Booster dose must be administered on or after the child’s 4th birthday.
+• Booster dose must be administered on or after the child’s fourth birthday.

-Entering 6th grade: one dose Tdap vaccine at age ≥11 years, regardless of interval since the last dose of DTP, DTaP, or Td.
+Entering sixth grade: one dose Tdap vaccine at age ≥11 years, regardless of interval since the last dose of DTP, DTaP, or Td.

 No proof of immunity allowed